On the second largest component of random hyperbolic graphs: Introduction

-Moreover, for some sufficiently small constant $b>0$, there are $\Omega(n^{b})$ components in $G$, each one of size $\Theta(\log^{\frac{1}{1-\alpha}} n)$. \end{theorem} To establish the lower bound, we partition the disk into sectors, so that close to the central axis of each sector, one can find a chain (a path) of vertices at a certain distance from the boundary so that the expected number of vertices with larger radius and in the same sector is of the desired order.
-While it is relatively easy to show that a constant fraction of these vertices indeed connects to the chain, it is more work to show that none of these vertices in fact is connected to the giant component.
-Technically, this is tedious since vertices at all radii might potentially be connected to the giant component; vertices with smaller radii might be more dangerous to have neighbors with smaller radii, whilst vertices with bigger radii (close to the border) might be more dangerous to have neighbors with larger radii.
+Moreover, for some sufficiently small constant $b>0$, there are $\Omega(n^{b})$ components in $G$, each one of size $\Theta(\log^{\frac{1}{1-\alpha}} n)$. \end{theorem} To establish the lower bound, we partition the disk into sectors, so that close to the central axis of each sector, one can find a chain (a path) of vertices within a certain distance from the boundary so that the expected number of vertices with larger radius and in the same sector is of the desired order.
+While it is relatively easy to show that a constant fraction of these large radii vertices indeed connects to the chain (hence, belong to the same connected component), it is more work to show that none of these vertices in fact is connected to the giant component.
+Technically, this is tedious since vertices at all radii might potentially be connected to the giant component; vertices with smaller radii might be more dangerous to have neighbors with smaller radii, whilst vertices with larger radii (close to the boundary of $B_{O}(R)$) might be more dangerous to being reachable from vertices of larger radii that connect to the giant component.

 An original aspect of our lower bound analysis consists in identifying ``walls'', that is, regions $\calW$, inside $B_{O}(R)$ and close to its boundary (specifically, a collection of connected points at distance at least $\ell:=R-O(\log R)$ from the origin) which satisfy the following conflicting properties: (i) they do not contain vertices, and (ii) for a sector $\Phi$ of $B_{O}(R)$ strictly containing $\calW$, the region $\Phi\setminus B_{O}(\ell)$ is partitioned into connected regions $\calW',\calW,\calW''$ in such a way that the hyperbolic distance between a point in $\calW'$ and a point in $\calW''$ is greater than $R$.
-The abundance of walls coupled with the fact that the subgraph of $G$ induced by the vertices in $B_{O}(R)\setminus B_{O}(\ell)$ contains, many connected components (which we refer to as \emph{pre-components}) reduces the problem of bounding $L_2(G)$ from below to one of showing that there are regions of $B_O(\ell)$ which are unlikely to contain vertices of $G$ (these latter regions are the ones where neighbors of pre-components can potentially lie).
+The abundance of walls coupled with the fact that the subgraph of $G$ induced by the vertices in $B_{O}(R)\setminus B_{O}(\ell)$ contains many vertices (belonging to connected components which we refer to as \emph{pre-components}) reduces the problem of bounding $L_2(G)$ from below to one of showing that there are sectors of $B_O(R)$, say $\Phi$, for which $\Phi\cap B_{O}(R)\setminus B_{O}(\ell)$ contains a relatively large connected component while $\Phi\cap B_{O}(\ell)$ is unlikely to contain vertices of $G$ (these latter regions are the ones where neighbors of pre-components can potentially lie).